High speed, precision and full repeatability.

 Practical information

-Here are some technical information regarding working with motion control robots.
+Here are some technical information regarding working with Bolt on tracks.

 Bolt is not detachable into smaller parts and cannot be carried up the stairs